 Whether developing breakthrough ad campaigns, using data in new ways, or coming up with new ways to reach consumers, this crop of young advertising professionals is turning traditional advertising on its head and shaking things up on Madison Avenue and beyond.

-Criteria and methodology Business Insider has in the past recognized the 30 most creative people in advertising under 30.
+Business Insider has in the past recognized the 30 most creative people in advertising under 30.
 This year we broadened the criteria to include rising talent in departments beyond creative while increasing the age limit to 35.

 We've included people with a variety of roles and experiences, spanning planning, creative, strategy, business development, and talent.
 We looked beyond ad agencies to consulting companies like Deloitte Digital and IBM iX that are increasingly competing with them.